new to the gluten free journey?

 The Gluten Free Diet Is Not A Trend

 Because going on a gluten-free diet takes a great deal of education and commitment, it is recommended that proper gluten sensitivity testing be performed to identify whether the diet is right for you.
 Remember going gluten-free is not a trendy diet; it is a permanent lifestyle that should be taken very seriously as even small amounts of gluten exposure can cause problems.
 It is critical for individuals with gluten intolerance or celiac disease to adhere strictly to a gluten-free diet to manage their condition effectively and prevent potential health complications.
-To accurately diagnose a gluten sensitivity or gluten intolerance, the right gluten intolerance test must be used.
+To accurately diagnose a gluten sensitivity or gluten intolerance, the right gluten sensivity test must be used.

 • Anti-gliadin antibodies – this is a blood test that measures for antibodies to one of the types of gluten found in wheat.
-It is not very comprehensive and often times gives false-negative results.
+It is not very comprehensive and often gives false-negative results.

 • Intestinal Biopsy – this test is also only specific for celiac disease and comes back with a lot of false negatives.